| |

 theguardian.com |

 People convicted of Islamophobia and homophobia would be put on a blacklist to warn future employers of past misdemeanours under scary new proposals by Labour.
-The shadow home secretary, Yvette Cooper, will on Monday reveal a strategy
+The shadow home secretary, Yvette Cooper, will on Monday reveal a strategy against

-motivating factor in a conviction, and do not automatically appear in police data used for vetting applicants in sensitive vocations, such as those working with vulnerable people, including the disabled.
-Measures to combat the role of social media
+factor in a conviction, and do not automatically appear in police data used for vetting applicants in sensitive vocations, such as those working with vulnerable people, including the disabled.
+Measures to combat the role of social media in

-in disseminating insults will also be unveiled.
+disseminating insults will also be unveiled.
 These include a review of police and guidance from the Crown Prosecution Service to ensure that crimes such as antisemitism on social networks such as Twitter are covered.
 Labour would also introduce

 programmes in schools to tackle antisemitism, Islamophobia, homophobic bullying and targeting of disabled children.
 We need to look at what more we can do to prevent discrimination, bigotry and hate taking hold in the first place, said Cooper.